dev4demos/task-tracker/README.md

 # EN - english

-Reading jsonapi.org documentation       7 hrs.
+- Reading jsonapi.org documentation       7 hrs.
-Writing documentation 4 hrs.
+- Writing documentation 4 hrs.
-Modelling the APP, database and coding  13 hrs.
+- Modelling the APP, database and coding  13 hrs.
-Testing debug and publishing package    5 hrs. total project time                      29 hrs.
+- Testing debug and publishing package    5 hrs.
+- Total project time                      29 hrs.

 # Installation
 This package utilizes Composer to manage its dependencies.
 Make sure you have Composer installed on your machine.